vistalab-technion/cs236781/_pages/info.md

 1. Understand the key notions of deep learning, such as learning regimes, model types, optimization and training methodologies.
-1. Be able to apply deep learning algorithms to real work data and problems.
+1. Be able to apply deep learning algorithms to real-world data and problems.
-1. Know how to effectively use leading python machine-learning and deep learning frameworks such as PyTorch.
+1. Know how to effectively use python and deep-learning frameworks to implement models and algorithms from the recent literature.
 1. Know how to leverage GPUs and write custom computational kernels to accelerate both training and inference.
 1. Perform a small research project using the studied notions and techniques.